-Krčma is one of Prague’s hidden treasures.
-Located just a quick five-minute walk from Old Town Square, this hidden gem serves some of the best traditional Czech cuisine in the city centre without the scandalous tourist pricing.
-The underground setting creates a cosy tavern atmosphere, making it the perfect location to grab a pint of pilsner and a plate of svíčková.
-It often fills up in the evening, especially on weekends, so be sure to book a table in advance.
+Krčma, a five-minute walk from Old Town Square, serves some of the best traditional Czech cuisine in Prague — and you won’t be charged excessive tourist prices.
+The underground setting creates a cosy tavern atmosphere, making it the perfect location to grab a pint of pilsner and a plate of svíčková, sirloin steak in a cream sauce – one of the most popular Czech dishes.
+It often fills up in the evening, especially on weekends, so do book in advance.

 Portfolio Restaurant, Fine Dining Restaurant, Nové Město

-Portfolio Restaurant is the perfect place to celebrate a special occasion.
-Offering a fine-dining experience that combines fresh ingredients with an excellent wine list, the restaurant pulls inspiration from French and Italian cuisines to create something all its own.
-The contemporary interior design of the restaurant was created using pieces from Czech furniture designers, complementing the first-rate service and colourful dishes.
+Portfolio Restaurant offers a fine-dining experience that combines fresh ingredients with an excellent wine list; it takes inspiration from French and Italian cuisines to create something unique.
+The contemporary interior was created using pieces from local craftsmen, complementing the first-rate service and colourful dishes.

-Na slamníku has a relaxed pub atmosphere and is one of the best spots in Prague to enjoy a beer and traditional Czech fare.
-Dating back to the 17th century, it is one of the oldest continuously operating pubs in the city.
-As it’s a bit out of the centre, prices are very reasonable and it offers a great escape from the crowds of tourists.
+Na slamníku, one of the best spots in Prague to enjoy a beer and traditional Czech fare, dates back to the 17th century, making it one of the oldest continuously operating pubs in the city.
+It’s a bit out of the centre, so the prices are very reasonable and it offers an escape from the crowds with a relaxed pub atmosphere.

-The menu at Bistro à Table includes traditional French favourites like filet mignon and frog legs.
-There is even the option to have escargot served with or without shells.
-The chef is also the owner of the restaurant and takes great pride in creating colourful, tasty dishes.
-With a relaxed atmosphere and excellent French wine selection, you may never want to leave.
+The menu at Bistro à Table includes traditional French favourites like filet mignon and frog’s legs, with the option of escargots served with or without shells.
+The chef-owner takes pride in creating colourful, tasty dishes, served in a relaxed atmosphere, with an excellent French wine selection to boot.

-Asian fusion restaurant Sansho effortlessly combines fine dining with family-style service.
-There is an a la carte menu available for lunch, but the six-course dinner menu is served family-style at communal tables with visitors being able to select a meat, fish or vegetarian option.
-The seating arrangement creates a sense of community among diners.
-The high-quality ingredients are sourced from Czech farms and Prague’s local Vietnamese markets, and Sansho prides itself on using every part of the animal.
-It was the first restaurant in Prague to do so.
+Asian fusion restaurant Sansho combines fine dining with family-style service.
+The à la carte menu is available at lunchtime, while the six-course dinner menu is served at communal tables where you can select a meat, fish or vegetarian option.
+The seating arrangement creates a sociable atmosphere.
+The high-quality ingredients are sourced from Czech farms and Prague’s local Vietnamese markets, and Sansho prides itself on using every part of the animal — the first restaurant in Prague to do so.

-If you’re in the mood for pizza, Kmotra is the place to go in Prague.
-It holds the title of the oldest pizzeria in the city and still uses traditional wood-burning ovens to bake every pie to perfection.
-By using the highest-quality ingredients, including fresh mozzarella and homemade pasta, this family-owned restaurant goes the extra mile to produce authentic Italian cuisine.
+If you’re in the mood for pizza, Kmotra is the place to come.
+This family-owned restaurant goes the extra mile to produce authentic Italian cuisine.
+It holds the title of the oldest pizzeria in the city and still uses traditional wood-burning ovens with quality ingredients, including fresh mozzarella and homemade pasta.

-Bibimbap Korea serves authentic Korean cuisine, with an emphasis on healthy dishes with high-quality ingredients.
-The signature dish, bibimbap, combines rice with meat, a raw egg, seasoned vegetables, chilli pepper paste, soy sauce, and soybean paste to create a spicy, hot dish.
-For those craving traditional Korean kimchi, this is the place to get it.
+Bibimbap Korea serves authentic Korean cuisine, with an emphasis on healthy dishes with quality ingredients.
+The signature dish, bibimbap, combines rice with meat, a raw egg, seasoned vegetables, chilli pepper paste, soy sauce and soybean paste to create a spicy dish.
+If you’re craving Korean kimchi, this is the place to get it.

 Garuda Indonesian, Indonesian Restaurant, Holešovice

-The Indonesian chefs at Garuda Indonesian in Prague’s Holešovice neighbourhood prepare their spicy food using traditional family recipes.
-Coffee lovers will be delighted to know that they import coffee beans directly from Indonesia and roast them on-site.
-If you’re looking for a place to get some work done or simply relax after filling up on the restaurant’s delicious food, be sure to check out their lounge area and chill-out zone.
+The Indonesian chefs at Garuda Indonesian, in the Holešovice neighbourhood, prepare their spicy food using traditional family recipes.
+Coffee lovers will be delighted to know they import coffee beans directly from Indonesia and roast them on-site.
+If you’re looking for a place to get some work done, or simply relax after filling up on delicious food, check out the lounge area and chillout zone.